DKrul/puppet-ipa/README.md

 # *puppet-ipa*: a puppet module for FreeIPA

 ---
 **This repo is a fork of purpleidea, but a lot has changed is this repo.
-So some of the functionality may not work with this module**
+If you are using the module of purpleidea, this module may not be an in place replacement**

 Stuff that hass been added to this module:
 - Management of users has been moved to custom types/provider